-10.4 Trade Cancellations & Adjustments
+10.3 Trade Cancels & Adjustments

-Trades may be cancelled or price adjusted by the Exchange.
-Cancellation and price adjustment rules are specified in Section 3.5 of the Exchange Rules.
-Trading parties can only cancel a two-party trade report themselves.
+Trades may be cancelled by Nasdaq Nordic or Baltic or by the trading parties themselves.
+Cancellation and amendment rules are specified in NMR section 6.7, and the corresponding sections in BMR.
+Trading parties can only cancel a two-party trade report via FIX themselves.

 The Exchange may cancel trades or correct trade details in case of erroneous executions or entries, as set out in the Exchange Rules.
 Trades can be cancelled, or price adjusted.
-Additionally, off-book trade reports can have the volume, side, time of agreement, and/or off-book trade report type/flags modified.
+Additionally, manual trade reports can have the volume, side, time of agreement, and/or manual trade report type/flags modified.